apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.3.0 to 2.3.1 and Above

-  - As of version 2.3.1 Arrow functionality, including `pandas_udf` and `toPandas()`/`createDataFrame()` with "spark.sql.execution.arrow.enabled=True," has been marked as experimental.
+  - As of version 2.3.1 Arrow functionality, including `pandas_udf` and `toPandas()`/`createDataFrame()` with `spark.sql.execution.arrow.enabled` set to `True`, has been marked as experimental.
 These are still evolving and not currently recommended for use in production.

 ## Upgrading From Spark SQL 2.2 to 2.3